christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 ---

-## Part IV: AI Space Initialization Protocol
+## Part IV: Digital Environment Initialization Protocol

 **[Mandatory Chapter 2 Addition]**

-Before any substantive experimentation, practitioners must establish their Digital Environment and configure the Practitioner Log Interface.
+Before any substantive experimentation, practitioners must establish their Digital Environment and configure the System Interface.
 This protocol ensures reproducible territory baseline and proper documentation infrastructure.

 ### Setup Objectives

 - Establish clear technical baseline (hardware, software, library versions)
 - Load all required reference documents into session memory
-- Configure the Practitioner Log Interface as active system component
+- Configure the System Interface as active system component
 - Create reproducible territory against which variations will be compared
 - Document the initialization itself as first log entry

 ### Step 1: Environment Documentation

-**Log Initiation Command:**
+**Log Command:**
-**Initiate Log: Digital Environment Baseline**
+**Log Command: Digital Environment Baseline**

-**System Interface Conversation Prompt:**
+**System Query:**
 "Environment initialization protocol activated.
 State your complete setup: GPU model and VRAM capacity, CPU specifications, operating system, Python version, library versions (PyTorch, diffusers, transformers).
 This Territory Baseline defines the computational ground from which all manifestations will crystallize.
 The System will archive this as your session origin point."

 **Practitioner provides:** Complete hardware and software specification list.